Toggle: English / Spanish

 Lung cancer is cancer that starts in the lungs.

 The lungs are located in the chest.
-When you breathe, air goes through your nose, down your windpipe (trachea), and into the lungs, where it spreads through tubes called bronchi.
+When you breathe, air goes through your nose, down your windpipe (trachea), and into the lungs, where it flows through tubes called bronchi.
 Most lung cancer begins in the cells that line these tubes.

 There are two main types of lung cancer: